Donald Trump Confirms Both He And Melania Are Covid-19 Positive: ‘We Will Get Through This Together’

 White House Advisor, Hope Hicks, Has COVID-19

-The announcement came on the heels of the news that Trump’s close adviser, Hope Hicks, has also tested positive.
-The Inquisitr reported that Hicks was in close contact with the president during this past week.
-She flew to and from his campaign rally on Air Force One with him this week.
-The president also confirmed her status a few hours ago.
+The announcement came on the heels of the news that Trump’s close advisor, Hope Hicks, has also tested positive.
+The Inquisitr reported that Hicks was in close contact with the president during this past week, flying on Air Force One with him to and from his campaign rally this week.
+The president confirmed her status a few hours earlier.

 Global Markets Brace For Economic Impact